Rajeshwari-Rudra/GDP1/README.md

 - As a developer, I want to organize my work by providing exquisite sketches for the app on how it resembles.
 ## Acceptance Criteria:
 - I(Chandrakanth) being a UI Developer, will take this task and make sure of providing the sketches for the app as client needs it.
-## User story-9
-- A user can no more exit,if he doesn't participate for a longer peroid of time.
-## Acceptance Criteria:
-- I(Rajeshwari) act as a admin will take this task and make sure that there is no such data related to non-active players in this app.

 # Sprint 3:
 ## User story-10